void

 [I.10.1] Znovu počíná jeho odyssea pod čestným průvodem dvou vojáků s bajonety, kteří ho měli dopravit k polnímu kurátovi.

 Toník was one of the two soldiers who escorted Švejk to Feldkurat Katz.
 It appears from the dialogue that he is a Czech patriot and regards Švejk likewise.
-Toník is mosly referred to as Čahoun, a nickname for a long and lanky person.
+Toník is mostly referred to as Čahoun, a nickname for a long and lanky person.
 Toník is short for Antonín.

 Quote(s) from the novel